-Last week our youngest daughter, Brook, went to hospital for an operation.
-If you have been following our story you’ll know she has been suffering with Glue Ear and was going to hospital to have grommets fitted as well as her adenoids removed.
-It wasn’t a day we were looking forward to, as you can expect, and we were all desperate to get to the other side of it and have our daughter’s hearing improved.
+Last week our youngest daughter, Brook, went to hospital for an operation to have ear grommets fitted.
+If you have been following our story you’ll know she has been suffering with Glue Ear and was going to hospital to grommet surgery as well as her adenoids removed.
+It wasn’t a day we were looking forward to, as you can expect.
+We were all desperate to get to the other side of it and have our daughter’s hearing restored.

 Pre Operation Appointment

-The week before the operation Brook and I went to the hospital to have her pre op appointment with the paediatric nurse.
-It went well and a lot of information was provided about Brook to help with the care she might need before and after the operation.
+The week before the operation Brook and I went to the hospital to have her pre grommet surgery appointment with the paediatric nurse.
+It went well and I was able to give a lot of information about Brook to help with the care she might need before and after the operation.

 It was incredibly thorough, but where things fell down slightly was that the paediatric nurse who was taking the notes was not going to be the nurse looking after Brook on the day of the operation.
 This was a shame as it was a great opportunity for Brook to get to know the staff who would be looking after her.